MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 If your product is directed at children under the age of 13 (as defined in the [Children’s Online Privacy Protection Act](https://www.ftc.gov/tips-advice/business-center/privacy-and-security/children%27s-privacy)), you must notify Microsoft of this fact in Partner Center and ensure that all ad content displayed in your product is appropriate for children under the age of 13.

+**10.10.7**

+If your product is a game and targets Xbox consoles, then Section 10.13.11 applies and supersedes policies in Section 10.10 where there is conflict.

 ### 10.11 Policy removed

 ### 10.12 Policy removed